-- 4 Candidate species for listing under the Endangered Species Act that has the potential to occur in the project area. - 5 Federally listed species which are known to occur from Noxubee County but not within 3 miles of the project area. - 6 Federally listed species which are known to occur from Winston County but not within 3 miles of the project area. - 7 Federally listed species that has not been documented within 3 miles of the project area or from Noxubee or Winston Counties; USFWS has determined this species has the ability to occur in the project area.
+- 4 Species listed or proposed for listing under the Endangered Species Act that has not been documented within 3 miles of the project area or from Noxubee, Kemper or Winston Counties; USFWS has determined this species has the ability to occur in the project area. - 5 Federally listed or proposed species which are known to occur from Noxubee County but not within 3 miles of the project area. - 6 Federally listed species which are known to occur from Winston County but not within 3 miles of the project area.